Before and after radioactive iodine treatment for cats with hyperthyroidism

 For vets – to refer a patient or book a telehealth consultation, please call us on 1300 228 377, book through the portal or fill in the form.

-What changes can I expect to see in my cat after treatment?
+What changes should I expect in my cat before and after radioactive iodine treatment?

 Why choose radioactive iodine over ongoing medication?